GrowTopline/todo-interview/README.md

 - Install dependencies for the project with `yarn install`.
 - Start the backend server with `yarn server`.
 - Start the frontend development server with `yarn start`.

+If you have trouble, please don't hesistate to reach out.

+## Important Project contents

+There are a few files that are important for this app:

+### src/App.tsx

+The main logic of the "frontend" of this app is in App.tsx.
+You should start your work there.

+### server/main.ts

+The server that acts as an intermediary between the front end and the database.

 ## Instructions